Thomas

 district 9 - U.s. Rep. paul gosar (R)

 Former dentist Paul Gosar represents western Arizona in the U.S. House.
 His undergraduate and dentistry degrees are from Creighton University.
-The seven-term member of Congress serves on the Natural Resources Committee and the Committee on Oversight and Accountability.
+The eight-term member of Congress serves on the Natural Resources Committee and the Committee on Oversight and Accountability.
 He is married and the father of three.

 Thomas Take: Safe Bet Republican